castacu0/blueblog/README.md

  - [Git and GitHub Professional Course](https://platzi.com/clases/git-github/) 🌄

-# Learning and practicing the language 🌋
+# Learning and practicing the environment 🌋

 Some projects I made to introduce myself into this VCS.
   - Checkouts